ghc-proposals/ghc-proposals/proposals/0372-ghc-extensions.rst

 ``{-# LANGUAGE GHC20xx #-}``, the reader does not immediatelly know the set of enabled extensions; this may hamper readability of code.

-The costs of this process is that it binds volunteer time, and there is is risk of unpleasant, heated debates, because everybody has opinions.
+The costs of this process is that it binds volunteer time, and there is a risk of unpleasant, heated debates, because everybody has opinions.
 The process tries to err on the conservative side and rather add too few than too many extensions.